sa44as/shopify-customer-picker/README.md

 f) Gift Card $1 = [number input] points (low priority - because the backend is done. and the default setting  multiplier is 1, which can be done after final review for double checking, optimizing, and finalizing all things that are necessary for integration with the shop)

 4. ) Many internal API endpoints documentation are not documented and have very low priority, possibly also not necessary.

-5) Final review for double checking, optimizing, and finalizing all things that are necessary for integration with the shop - In progress